-A lieutenant at the West Hollywood Sheriff’s Station is suing Los Angeles County, alleging she has been denied promotions and transferred to an inferior position as part of a campaign against her directed from the top.
+A lieutenant at the West Hollywood Sheriff’s Station is suing Los Angeles County, alleging she has been denied promotions and transferred to an inferior position as part of a campaign

 “Los Angeles County Sheriff Alex Villanueva campaigned for office on a promise to end cronyism and restore a merit-based promotion system to the … Sheriff’s Department,” plaintiff’ Jennifer Seetoo’s lawsuit states.
 “In the year since he was elected, Villanueva has repeatedly promoted his male friends, applied more favorable standards to male employees than females generally and made disparaging comments about women within the LASD and to the media.”